Yevgeny Kuyvashev: Administrative work

-Governor of Sverdlovsk Region
+Governor of Sverdlovsk Oblast

 On 14 May 2012, Kuyvashev became the acting Governor of the Sverdlovsk Oblast.

 On 24 May 2012, Russian President Vladimir Putin submitted to the Legislative Assembly of the Sverdlovsk Oblast the candidacy of Yevgeny Kuyvashev to empower the governor of the Sverdlovsk Oblast.
 The candidacy was supported by a majority of votes of the members of parliaments of the Legislative Assembly of the Sverdlovsk Oblast, and on May 29, 2012, Kuyvashev officially took office as the regional governor.

 From 28 July 2012 to 22 February 2013 and from 10 November 2015 to 6 April 2016, he was the member of the Presidium of the State Council of the Russia.

 During the governorship of Kuyvashev, the system of government bodies of the Sverdlovsk Oblast was changed, repeatedly making amendments to the Charter of the region.
 In July 2012, on the initiative of Kuyvashev, the post of vice-governor was introduced, but already in December of the next year, this post was abolished.
 In 2016, the post of regional prime minister was abolished with the assignment of his duties to the governor.
 Thus, by the beginning of 2017, Kuyvashev became both the governor and the head of the regional government.

 In 2012, at the suggestion of Kuyvashev, he sent to the Administration of the President of Russia, a working group was created in the Ministry of Health to consider the issue of compulsory licensing of the activities of all organizations involved in the rehabilitation of drug addicts.
 In his opinion, such licensing is a matter of citizens' safety.
 At this time, on his behalf in the region, a state rehabilitation center "Ural without drugs" was created.
 The decree on its creation was signed on 3 July 2012.

 On 18 September 2016, Kuyvashev took part in the elections to the Legislative Assembly of the Sverdlovsk Oblats, heading the list of the United Russia party.
 After the elections, he gave up his deputy mandate, without starting to act as a deputy.